 Arkansas

 In Arkansas, you cannot use your side-by-side on public roadways.
 However, it is not strictly prohibited.
-You may use it in the following conditions.
+You may use it under the following conditions:

 - If the road is outside city limits and is not considered a state highway or even an interstate one.

-- In case the driver of the vehicle is the personnel of the emergency or utility industry and requires to carry out an official business.
+- In case the driver of the vehicle is a personnel member of the emergency or utility industry and is required to carry out an official business,

 - When you use the UTV or ATV for hunting or farming activities.